pingcap/tidb-operator/deploy/aws/README.md

 ## Deploy

-The default setup will create a new VPC and a t2.micro instance as bastion machine.
-And EKS cluster with the following ec2 instance worker nodes:
+The default setup will create a new VPC and a t2.micro instance as bastion machine, and an EKS cluster with the following ec2 instances as worker nodes:

 * 3 m5d.xlarge instances for PD
 * 3 i3.2xlarge instances for TiKV